brianobot/Chat/README.md

 A user can go into and interact with a chat-room by going to the chat-room endpoint
     View URL - `api/v1/chat/<chat-room-id>/`

-Once in the chat-room view, a websocket is created for real-time connection with the server and hence the other connected user>
+Once in the chat-room view, a websocket is created for real-time connection with the server and hence the other connected user.
   Websocket url - `ws/chat/<chat-room-id>/`